-CIHR HIV/AIDS Research Advisory Committee (CHARAC) – Biographies
+CIHR HIV/AIDS and STBBI Research Advisory Committee (CHASRAC) – Biographies

 Keith Fowke, Chair